emilps/fjelltg/src/pages/project/2019-12-09-third-project.md

 miniatureimage1: /img/img_1726.jpg
 miniatureimage2: /img/img_1767.jpg
 title2: Cooker
+description2: >-
-description2: "Fjell Technology Group designs, manufactures and commissions equipment, machinery and processing lines for all type of fish and residual raw material processing.
-We can offer:\n•\tConceptual studies and process simulations with detailed mass and energy balance\n•\tProcess design complete fish meal plants from 25 TPD – 1000 TPD Capacity\n•\tPilot testing\n•\tPlant layout in detailed 3-D\n•\tDesign and manufacture of own process equipment.\n•\tSpecification and procurement of other process equipment\n•\tConstruction Management\n•\tFabrication\n•\tProcurement\n•\tInstallation\n•\tCommissioning\n"
+  Fjell Technology Group designs, manufactures and commissions equipment, machinery and processing lines for all type of fish and residual raw material processing.
+We can offer:

+  *  Conceptual studies and process simulations with detailed mass and energy balance

+  *  Process design complete fish meal plants from 25 TPD – 1000 TPD Capacity

+  *  Pilot testing

+  *  Plant layout in detailed 3-D

+  *  Design and manufacture of own process equipment.

+  *  Specification and procurement of other process equipment

+  *  Construction Management

+  *  Fabrication

+  *  Procurement

+  *  Installation

+  *  Commissioning
 relatedproducts:
   relatedproduct1:
     body: |+

-    description2: "## Legacy\n\nIn the year 2000 Fjell Technology Group AS decided to develop a robust and energy efficient rotor desgin specially designed for modern manufacturing methods like robotic welding.
-We had a competent staff with senior personnel having experience from design, manufacturing and installation of about 2000 Stord dryers since the introduction of the technology, wich took place in the late 50ies. \n\n\L\LWe added some young innovative engineers skilled in state of the art engineering design and analysis techniques.
-The result was the Fjell Turbo Disc Dryer with a unique patented disc design, based on efficient manufacturing techniques."
-    fullwidthimage: /img/img_1767.jpg
-    headerimage: /img/koker.jpg
-    infobox1: >-
-      ## Advantages

-      Large heating surface provides optimum heat transfer to residual and process contorl

-      Extremely compact design and effective

-      Long life reliablity due to state of the art shafts and bearings (automatic oil-lubricated)

-      Reduces stickwater and suspended solids content

-      Increase of oil yield
-    infobox2: "## Application\n\n* Treatment Plants\L Fishmeal in both land based and ship installed plants\L \n* Ingredients in the food industry\L\n* Replacement rotors and units for cookers"
-    productbrochure: /img/ftg-brochure-cooker.pdf
-    productbrochures:
-      - file: /img/ftg-brochure-cooker.pdf
-        title: PRODUCT BROCHURE
-    productcategory: Cooker
-    slug: 2020-01-02-turbo-disc-dryer
-    smallimage: /img/koker.jpg
-    subtitle: Cookers and pre-heaters
-    templateKey: product
-    title: Fjell Cooker
     description1: >-
       ## Design